-It is widely said that fibre is great for digestion.
+It is widely said that fiber is great for digestion.
 Oats being full of them, both soluble and insoluble axiomatically become a great food choice for digestion.

-The soluble fibre travels through the gut cleaning it entirely and also increases the time, the food stays in your intestines to be digested properly.
+The soluble fiber travels through the gut cleaning it entirely and also increasing the time, the food stays in your intestines to be digested properly.

-The insoluble fibre in turn helps the consolidation of the stool thereby being a wonderful treatment for constipation.
+The insoluble fiber, in turn, helps the consolidation of the stool thereby being a wonderful treatment for constipation.

 Good hair is another unexpected health benefit, oatmeals tend to provide.
 Their ability to absorb oil treats itchy scalp and works as a great solution against dandruff.

-Another unique ability of oats comes from its application in some areas.
-For ones who have hair fall can take advantage of oats by applying them on the affected area.
+Another unique ability of oats comes from their application in some areas.
+Ones who have hair fall can take advantage of oats by applying them to the affected area.

 They tend to strengthen hair follicles thereby reducing hair damage.